ShemmyYo/black-jack-js/README.md

 ### __Wireframes__
 Before writing any HTML or CSS, I used Eagle to gather ideas and Balsamiq to create wireframes.
+Once completed, my wireframes were exported to pdf and coverted to png files with

 Home Page: